Football in Belgium: Brussels Capital Region

 Technically-speaking, greater Brussels (the City of Brussels and surrounding communities) is not a province but rather an region akin to Flanders and Wallonia.
-Two currently active clubs from Brussels play in First Division A, Anderlecht, the country's most successful club to date, and Union Saint-Gilloise, 11 time champion of Belgium, which acquired place in Division A by winning the First Division B in 2020-21 season.
+Two currently active clubs from Brussels play in First Division A, Anderlecht, the country's most successful club to date, and Union Saint-Gilloise, 11 time champion of Belgium, which acquired place in Division A after a 49-year absence by winning the First Division B in 2020-21 season.

 The first-ever Belgian League Championship was a competition amongst seven teams, four of which were based in Brussels: Racing Club, Léopold Club Uccle, Sporting Club and Union d'Ixelles.
 Léopold Club was a club for the nobility and bourgeoisie in Brussels and is still active after no less than four mergers between 1982 and 2001 (they are currently playing in the Fourth Division).
 The latter two clubs ceased to exist in 1897 and 1901 respectively and were replaced by a new Brussels-based club (Royale Union Saint-Gilloise), which would become a dominant force in Belgian football during the following seasons, winning seven titles between 1903 and 1913.
 The club originally shared a rivalry with Racing Club and later Daring Club, which would go on and win the title in 1912.
 Later, Anderlecht became their biggest rival for citywide bragging rights.

 After World War I, Belgian football was dominated by clubs from the cities of Antwerp and Bruges.
 From the early 1930s, however, the Brussels-based clubs Union and Daring divided five titles between themselves.
 The rivalry between the two clubs has inspired a stage play named Bossemans et Coppenolle ("Bossemans" was the name of the Union head coach in those years, "Coppenolle" his counterpart at Daring).
 Shortly after World War II, Anderlecht replaced Union and Daring as the dominant team in Brussels.
 Its cross-city rivals at the time were, in succession, Union, Daring and Racing White, later renamed R.W.D.M., still later named FC Brussels.
 The latter were liquidated in 2014 and revived a year later as RWDM47.
 White Star Bruxelles, a club from the Brussels suburban region, technically won promotion to the top flight after the 2015-16 season but due to the club's debts, both the Belgian FA and the courts did not award them a licence to practice professional football.
 As a result, the club were relegated to the First Amateur Division and were ultimately wound up in October 2017.